Financial Transaction Processing NAICS 522320

 Recent Developments

-- Financial transaction processing industry employment decreased 3% year over year in January 2025 as AI plays an increasingly larger role to play in the industry and displacing some workers.
+- Financial transaction processing industry employment stayed flat in April 2025 as AI plays an increasingly larger role to play in the industry and displacing some workers.
 Research from International Data Processing predicts that the financial services industry will spend $632 billion by 2028, of which financial transaction processing will account for 20%.
 Fraud detection has emerged as the primary benefit of AI.
 Mastercard asserts that last year it used AI to protect about 125 billion payment transactions, a scale that wasn’t previously possible.
 Automation is also a key benefit of AI with industry players able to simplify tedious accounting and compliance tasks and speed up transaction processing.
 J.P.
 Morgan predicts AI’s next application will be embedded finance, which is the inclusion of payment systems into non-financial apps and services.

 - Social media company X announced in late January 2025 that it had signed a partnership with Visa for the credit card giant to be the main financial partner for X Money, its coming payment platform.
 It is part of X’s quest to become an “everything” app and compete with the likes of CashApp and Venmo in not only business transactions but peer-to-peer payments as well.
 Visa is keen on expanding its digital services with a particular focus on payments to influencers, content creators and marketplaces.
 A survey of social marketplaces from Visa showed that two out of three merchants wait too long for payment and it negatively impacts growth.
 Payment systems have been available across social media apps for years, but the X Money service is the first time such a technology is built directly into a social platform.